evillega/coursera-getting-and-cleaning-data/codebook.md

 - y_Test: column name was replaced to "ActivityID".

 ==========================================================================================
 ####2.
-Extracts only the measurements on the mean and standard deviation for each measurement
+Extracts only the measurements of the mean and standard deviation for each measurement

 1. Created a character vector containing the column names from the "AllData" data.frame vector.
 Named the vector "columnNames".
 This was used to create a new data.frame vector that only contained mean "mean", standard deveation "std", "ActivityID" and "SubjectID" columns.
 2. A logical vector named "MeanStdVector" was created that contained the selected columns.
 Columns were selected from the "AllData" data.frame vector using character strings containing either "Activity", "Subject", "std" "mean" and "meanfreq"  using ***grepl*** command.
-A total of 68 columns were downselected.
+The downselection resulted in a total of 68 columns.
-3. A final table "MeanStdMeasures" data.frame consisting of the mean and standard deviations for each SubjectID and Activity measurements was created.
+3. A final table "MeanStdMeasures" data.frame consisting of the means and standard deviations for each SubjectID and Activity measurements was created.
 The dimension of the data frame is 10299 x 68.

 ==========================================================================================
 ####3.
 Uses descriptive activity names to name the activites in the data set